iachievedit/amarillo/README.md

 ## Quickstart

-Yellow is distributed as a RubyGem and can be installed with:
+Amarillo is distributed as a RubyGem and can be installed with:

 ```
-gem install yellow
+gem install amarillo
 ```

-Usage:  `yellow --zone ZONE --name COMMONNAME --email EMAIL`
+Usage:  `amarillo --zone ZONE --name COMMONNAME --email EMAIL`

 For example:

 ```
-yellow --zone iachieved.it --name zabbix.operations.iachieved.it --email noreply@iachieved.it
+amarillo --zone iachieved.it --name zabbix.operations.iachieved.it --email noreply@iachieved.it
 ```

 ## Why?